DharshikaaPushparaj53/Host-Nginx-server-and-connect-it-with-Git-/README.md

          git push -u origin main

-         git clone URL+Repo which need to be cloned
+         git clone URL+Repo, which needs to be cloned

 **Difference between Clone and Push**